 sudo nano /etc/hosts

-Add your nodes name and their respective IP Addresses in /etc/hosts file like below:
+Add your nodes name and their respective IP Addresses in /etc/hosts file like below:192.168.10.1 patroni1Do not forget to replace highlighted text with yours.
+Save and close the editor when you are finished.

 192.168.10.2 patroni2